universal-verify/trusted-issuer-registry/README.md

 The registry uses semantic versioning with the following approach:

 - **Minor version updates** indicate schema changes or breaking updates
-- **Deprecation notices** are published 90 days in advance of breaking changes
+- **Deprecation notices** are published for old minor versions 90 days in advance of its end-of-life date
-- **Old formats** continue to be supported until the end-of-life date
+- **Old minor versions** will continue to receive issuer updates until the end-of-life date

 ### Checking for Deprecation